-The Marineland Association and the municipality of Antibes are involved alongside the Cedar Association, as operators, in proposing the monitoring of a new pilot site "l'Anse pointe Garoupe", in the heart of the Natura 2000 "Lérins Island, Cap d'Antibes and Bay of Antibes" zone.
+The Marineland Association and the municipality of Antibes are involved alongside the Cedar Association, as operators, in proposing the monitoring of the site "l'Anse pointe Garoupe", in the heart of the Natura 2000 "Lérins Island, Cap d'Antibes and Bay of Antibes" zone.
 Cedre, an association commissioned by the Water and Biodiversity Directorate (DEB) of the French Ministry of Ecological Transition and Solidarity (MTES), as the national "Waste on the Coast" pilot for the Marine Strategy Framework Directive (MSFD), has been operationally involved in the issue of waste in the marine environment since 2009.
 It created the network for monitoring macro waste on the French coast.

 IIn this context, the 100 metres of the predefined beach "l'Anse pointe Garoupe" are scrupulously cleaned 4 times a year, all waste is collected, analysed and classified by category: artificial polymer materials, rubber, textiles, paper and cardboard, wood, metal, glass and ceramics, etc.